 The igloo had a small heater on the floor, which meant as long as the door was zipped up it remains warms and cosy inside.
 All of the chairs were also covered by sheepskin rugs, a nice little touch.

 Starters consisted of nibbles to share.
-We choose 2 loafs of warm bread with olive oil, 3 portions of spicy sausages (3 sausages per portion) and one bowl of fried ghnocci with cheese.
-Despite being smaller portions than we expected, everything tasted great and kept us going untill the mains came.
+We choose 2 loaves of warm bread with olive oil, 3 portions of spicy sausages (3 sausages per portion) and one bowl of fried gnocchi with cheese.
+Despite being smaller portions than we expected, everything tasted great and kept us going until the mains came.

 The main courses had mixed reviews from the table.
 Whilst the pizzas and beef burger were both delicious and extremely filling, the carbonara tasted too much like peas (exact quote) and the ribeye steak was a little overpriced, coming in at £18 before adding sides.

-Deserts on the other hand received glowing reviews from the whole party, with sticky toffee pudding and the mini butterscotch pot coming in as favorites.
+Deserts, on the other hand, received glowing reviews from the whole party, with sticky toffee pudding and the mini butterscotch pot coming in as favourites.